PID Photo Essay Contest

 - The Award and HM essays are linked from this page on the PSA website (see above).

-- By entering this contest entrants gives PSA permission to show their essays at the PSA Conference and on the PSA website.
+- By entering this contest entrants give PSA permission to show their essays at the PSA Conference and on the PSA website.

 Eligibility & Rules

-- Essays can have a maximum running time of five (5) minutes.
+- Essays can have a maximum running time of no more than five (5) minutes.

 - There are no restrictions on the subject matter, content, or special effects.

-- Video clips can make up no more than half (50%) of the essay.
+- For Video essays, still images can make up no more than 25% of the essay.

-- Photos or art not made by the entrant (for example, photos of historical persons, photos of the earth from space, historical photos, etc., needed to tell the story) can comprise no more than 10% of the essay.
+- Photos or art not made by the entrant (for example, photos of historical persons, photos of the earth from space, historical photos of buildings or maps, etc., needed to tell the story) can comprise no more than 10% of the essay.

 - The video size must be 720p.

-- File format must be html5, mp4, mov, or avi.
-(No proprietary file format of a video editing software program is allowed.)
+- File format must be mp4 (if available: html5, H.264), mov, or avi.
+No proprietary file format of a video editing software program is allowed.
+PowerPoint (ppt), Keynote (key), or Executable (exe) files must be converted to acceptable file formats.

 - The entrant's name may not appear in any way that is obvious to the judging panel.